Arthur-Cassarin-Grand/from-keyword-csv-to-adwords/README.md

 You can do the same for targeting settings with the `targeting_map` variable.
 Don't use spaces in headings or you'll have a `KeyError exception` (will be fix ASAP).

+The 'BPE' targeting ask the script to create 3 differents targeted keywords in the same ad group :

+- +keyword
+- "keyword"
+- [keyword]

 **This script does not create ads**, just campaigns, ads group and keywords in them.

 ## Librairies used